jbowes/repl/content/modern-webhook-signatures.md

 At Manifold, we implemented request signing based on an earlier version of the spec, but modified to address some shortcomings in the spec at the time (notably that while header contents were included in the signature, the header names were not).
-You can read about that implementation, and see code samples, [here][mansig].
+You can read about that implementation, and see code samples, on Manifold's [request signing documentation][mansig].
 We deviated from the spec at the time, but now, you don't have to.

 [xhub]: https://repl.ca/what-is-x-hub-signature/ "What is x-hub-signature?"